Presentation of data

 Clinical trials mentioned in the text The International Committee of Medical Journal Editors (ICMJE) recommends that, where trials are mentioned, for example in secondary analyses or meta-analyses, the trial registration number should be included at first mention of the trial in the manuscript.

-Description of patients The terms type 1 diabetes mellitus and type 2 diabetes mellitus should normally be used.
-Detailed descriptions should be provided of the patients’ clinical characteristics upon which the classification was made.
-Note: diabetic should not be used as a noun, i.e. use 'diabetic patients' not 'diabetics'.
+Description of patients/participants Detailed descriptions should be provided of the individuals’ clinical characteristics (including the type of diabetes e.g. type 1 diabetes, type 2 diabetes, GDM) upon which individuals were classified.
+Note: diabetic should not be used as a noun, e.g., ‘diabetics’.
 Relative body weight should be expressed in terms of body mass index, i.e. (weight in kg)/(height in metres)2 (not % ideal body weight).

 Informed consent and ethics committee approval A paper describing experimental work in humans must (1) indicate that informed consent has been obtained from patients where appropriate, (2) include a statement that the responsible ethics committee (institutional review board) has given approval, and/or indicate that the reported investigations have been carried out in accordance with the principles of the Declaration of Helsinki as revised in 2008.
-Do not use patients’ names, initials or hospital numbers, especially in illustrative material.
-Uniform requirements should be followed for ethical standards [http://www.wma.net/en/20activities/10ethics/index.html].
+For studies in children/minors, where informed consent has been provided by the parent or guardian, assent should also be given directly by the child, where practical.
+Please mention in your paper whether this has been sought and obtained.
+Do not use participant names, initials or hospital numbers, especially in illustrative material.
+Uniform requirements should be followed for ethical standards.

 Equipment Manufacturer, city, state (if applicable) and country must be given.

-Chemical substances must be properly identified.
-Except for standard laboratory chemicals, the source of supply must be given.
+Chemical substances Chemical substances must be properly identified.
+Except for standard laboratory chemicals, the source of supply (supplier’s name, city, state [for USA, Canada, Australia] and country) must be given.
 Drugs must be identified by the generic or official name wherever possible.
 Proprietary names should be avoided.

 Genes and proteins Italic characters should be used for gene symbols including genotypes, alleles, mRNA etc. Upright font and upper case letters are generally used for protein abbreviations.
 For example: